bannsec/revenge/docs/overview/quickstart.rst

-This has traditionally been the starting point for opening applications, however in some cases (Android for the moment) it has become necessary to add a wrapper aroud Process to get the ball rolling.
+This has traditionally been the starting point for opening applications, however in some cases (Android for the moment) it has become necessary to add a wrapper around Process to get the ball rolling.
 This is the Device class that is extended for various platforms.
 In the future, it will likely be the starting point for running an application.